xieyuheng/fidb-zero/docs/manual/04-access-token.md

   ...
   ```

-  And each token data has a `issuer` property
+  And each token data has an `issuer` property
-  which is path pointing to a login target.
+  which is path pointing to a login target
+  -- such as `users/xieyuheng`.

   Note that, there is one level of indirect here,
   when we want to know the `permissions` of a token,